phpmyadmin/phpmyadmin/doc/config.rst

     Maximum number of characters shown in any non-numeric field on browse view.
 Can be turned off by a toggle button on the browse page.

+.. config:option:: $cfg['CommentLimitChars']

+    :type: integer
+    :default: 200

+    Maximum number of characters shown in the tooltip of truncated string.

 .. config:option:: $cfg['RowActionLinks']

     :type: string